 Several individuals living in captivity, such as e.g. Koko, have learned the basics of the sign language.
 Similarly to other apes, gorillas can also laugh and mourn, because they are very emotional.

 Gorillas are able to create strong family ties, build tools, and think about the past and the future.
-In addition to that, some scientists point out that gorillas manifest their religious feelings and have spiritual life.
+In addition to that, some scientists point out that gorillas manifest their religious feelings and have a spiritual life.
 Furthermore, they have individual food preparation techniques and have distinct color preferences.

 As many as 25 different gorillas’ sounds have been discovered so far.
 Many of them use only in group communication when feeding in dense plants.
 The sounds resemble the murmurs and barking which they make while moving.
 They declare their location this way.